Whether you’re a home mechanic or a DIY wizard, a sturdy and robust toolbox is essential for transporting, protecting and arranging your tools.

 Metal cantilever toolboxes are the other common option.

 Built from heavy-duty metal, the toolbox opens out to give you access to three levels of tools.
 Because they’re built from heavy-duty metal, these are usually the best toolboxes for mechanics because they’re able to withstand repeated knocks and bumps.
 The payoff is that metal toolboxes are slightly more expensive and are heavier than plastic toolboxes.
 They also require a little maintenance to keep the mechanism moving freely.

 Professional mechanic or tradesperson: Halfords Professional Cantilever Toolbox

 Every mechanic should have a toolbox, and there are few better than the Halfords Professional Cantilever Toolbox.
-Built from long-lasting heavy-metals, it’s a classic design that has served generations of grease monkeys well.
+Built from long-lasting, heavy-duty metal, it’s a classic and dependable design.
 The toolbox opens out automatically when the handle is depressed to give you access to three tiers of tools arranged in five trays.

 At 56cm long, it’s big enough to store most commonly used tools.

 Professional tradesperson or serious DIY: 26” Stanley Galvanised Metal Toolbox